watson-clara/E-Commerce-Tax-Calculator/ProjectDetail.md

 - Supports viewing transaction details

 #### Technical Approach
-I implemented filtering and search functionality to help users find specific transactions quickly.
+I implemented filtering and search functionality using PostgreSQL's built-in search capabilities.
+The search queries the transactions table in the database directly, allowing users to efficiently find specific transactions by various fields like date, amount, and jurisdiction.
+This database-level search provides fast results even with large transaction histories.

 ## User Interface Design